Bears, Bears, Bears!

 Can’t make it to AWCC?
 Have you visited our redesigned online gift store yet?
 Animal adoptions and memberships make for great gift ideas all year.
 Visit the online gift store by clicking here.
-Check back periodically, as our winter inventory continues to come in!
+Check back periodically, as our seasonal inventory continues to come in!

 The Alaska Wildlife Conservation Center is a nonprofit organization dedicated to preserving Alaska’s wildlife through conservation, public education, and quality animal care.
 AWCC takes in injured and orphaned animals year-round and provides spacious enclosures and quality animal care.
 Animals that cannot be released into the wild are given a permanent home at the center.
 Come be a part of these exciting programs and watch these animals display their natural, “wild”, behavior.
 Coyotes peer out from behind the brush while a bald eagle swoops in on the salmon remains left by a grizzly bear.
 Wood Bison plod through 65 acres of tidal flat terrain, as part of a program that will one day restore the species to the Alaskan wilderness.